Beatrice B. Burton - The Suffolk Times

 Beatrice B. Burton

-Beatrice B. Burton of Southold passed away at home Friday, July 25, 2025.
+Beatrice B. Burton of Southold, and formerly of Garden City, N.Y., passed away at home on Friday, July 25, 2025.
 She was 90 years old.

-The family will receive friends Tuesday, July 29, from 4 to 7 p.m. at DeFriest-Grattan Funeral Home in Southold.
+Beatrice was born on July 6, 1935 in Long Island City, N.Y. to Agnes V. (Buckley) and Charles F. Bryan.
+She was one of three children.
+She graduated from Garden City High School.
+After high school, she attended Bennett Jr. College where she attained her associates degree.

+On April 27, 1957, at Saint Anne’s R.C.
+Church in Garden City, N.Y., she married the love of her life, Blaine Burton.
+Together they had six children and would eventually make their home in Southold.
+Beatrice was a member of Saint Patrick’s R.C.
+Church in Southold.

 In lieu of flowers, donations to East End Hospice would be appreciated.
 Envelopes will be available at the funeral home.